farhi/matlab-starbook/README.md

 -------------------------
 Matlab, no external toolbox.
 A Vixen StarBook controller for SX-type mounts.

 Just copy the files and go into the src directory.
-Then type commands aboce.
+Then type commands above.

 Credits
 -------